twilight-rs/twilight/book/src/chapter_1_crates/section_3_gateway.md

 The `zstd` feature uses Facebook's zstd library to decompresses incoming messages.

-This feature is mutually exclusive with the zlib features.
+This feature takes precedence over the zlib features.

 ## Example